DanielBMarkham/Info-Ops/manuscript/chapter7.md

 ### Did you get it?

-We took a whirlwind tour of a slew of oddball projects, hopefully enough that you realize that whatever project you have, the tags we've learned about will work with it.
+You learned why the tagging system works for all sorts of projects by taking a whirlwind tour of using it in some oddball project situations.
+You learned how to start off any new project by using the tagging system from the very first conversation you have.
+(Either with the customer or among yourselves).

 {/blurb}